hosseinmoein/DataFrame/README.md

 <B>Multithreading</B><BR>
 1. DataFrame uses static containers to achieve type heterogeneity.
 By default, these static containers are unprotected.
 This is done by design.
 So by default, there is no locking overhead.
 If you use DataFrame in a multithreaded program you must provide a _SpinLock_ defined in <a href="include/DataFrame/Utils/ThreadGranularity.h">ThreadGranularity.h</a> file.
 DataFrame will use your _SpinLock_ to protect the containers.<BR>Please see <a href="https://htmlpreview.github.io/?https://github.com/hosseinmoein/DataFrame/blob/master/docs/HTML/DataFrame.html">documentation</a>, <a href="https://htmlpreview.github.io/?https://github.com/hosseinmoein/DataFrame/blob/master/docs/HTML/remove_lock.html">set_lock()</a>, <a href="https://htmlpreview.github.io/?https://github.com/hosseinmoein/DataFrame/blob/master/docs/HTML/remove_lock.html">remove_lock()</a>, and <a href="test/dataframe_tester.cc#L3768">dataframe_tester.cc</a> for code example.<BR>
-2. In addition, instances of DataFrame are not multithreaded safe either.
+2. In addition, instances of DataFrame are not multithreaded safe .
 In other words, a single instance of DataFrame must not be used in multiple threads without protection, unless it is used as read-only.<BR>
 3. In the meantime, DataFrame utilizes multithreading in two different ways internally:<BR>
     1.  <B>Async Interface:</B> There are asynchronous versions of some methods.
 For example, you have _sort()_/_sort_async()_, _visit()_/_visit_async()_, ... more.
 The latter versions return a _std::future_ that could execute in parallel.<BR>
     2. DataFrame uses multiple threads, internally and unbeknown to the user, in some of its algorithms when appropriate.
 User can control (or turn off) the multithreading by calling _set_thread_level()_ which sets the max number of threads to be used.
 The default is 0.
 The optimal number of threads is a function of users hardware/software environment and usually obtained by trail and error. _set_thread_level()_ and threading level in general is a static property and once set, it applies to all instances.<BR>

 <B><a href="docs/DateTimeDoc.pdf">DateTime</a></B><BR>
--    DateTime class included in this library is a very cool and handy object to manipulate date/time with nanosecond precision.<BR>
+-    DateTime class included in this library is a very cool and handy object to manipulate  with nanosecond precision.<BR>

 ---